-When Arya attempts to escape from the brotherhood from horseback, Harwin is the only member who is able to keep up with her on horseback and catch her.
+When Arya attempts to escape from the brotherhood on horseback, Harwin is the only member who is able to keep up with her on horseback and catch her.
 He tells Arya that her skills in horse-riding remind him of her deceased aunt, Lady Lyanna Stark.

 Harwin takes part in the engagement with the Brave Companions at the septry.
-He later attempts to comfort Arya after Lord Edric Dayne tells her of her father's love affair with his deceased aunt, Ashara Dayne, and reveals he too heard the same rumor at Winterfell as a child no older than she was, but that it is an irrelevant one.
+He later attempts to comfort Arya after Lord Edric Dayne tells her of her father's love affair with his deceased aunt, Lady Ashara Dayne, and reveals he too heard the same rumor at Winterfell as a child no older than she was, but that it is an irrelevant one.

-After the Red Wedding when the body of Catelyn Stark is found by the brotherhood without banners, Harwin asks Thoros of Myr to revive her but Thoros refuses.
+After the Red Wedding when the body of Lady Catelyn Stark is found by the brotherhood without banners, Harwin asks Thoros of Myr to revive her but Thoros refuses.
 However, Beric Dondarrion follows Harwin's request and revives her, giving his own life.